 - Peer Review

-A review team made up of at least 2 ECT professionals from other ECTAS member services, a service user or carer representative and a member of the central ECTAS team, will then visit your service to discuss the self-review data.
+A review team made up of at least 2 ECT professionals from other ECTAS member services, a patient or carer representative and a member of the central ECTAS team, will then visit your service to discuss the self-review data.

 The data collected from both the self- and peer-review will then be used to write a report.
 The report will highlight your achievements, and outline any changes you’ll need to make to be ‘Accredited’.